 - The Five-Tails from Naruto

-- The recently released manga, "Seiketsu no Haguruma" had a literal blue-blooded Gadgeteer Genius prince (whose inventions were, unbeknownst to him, being used by his father to eradicate the remaining red-blooded refugees)possess a dolphin that was not only intelligent (if crabby) but could also fly in the air.
+- "Seiketsu no Haguruma" had a literal blue-blooded Gadgeteer Genius prince (whose inventions were, unbeknownst to him, being used by his father to eradicate the remaining red-blooded refugees) possess a dolphin that was not only intelligent (if crabby) but could also fly in the air.

 - The comic books based on the Ecco The Dolphin series explicitly portray Ecco as a very clever and resourceful dolphin, even to the point of tricking a jellyfish and a polar bear into attacking each other instead of him, and of course involve him discussing subjects like alien invasions with other creatures and even talking crystals.
 See also the Ecco entry in the video game section.

 - Alan Moore's The Ballad Of Halo Jones has sapient Dolphins.

 - 52 has a sapient space dolphin in Lobo's entourage.

 - "The Forty Year Old Hippie" made an apparatus to talk with whales and used it on a Greenpeace-style mission...but only ended up antagonizing a whale with a 'survival of the fittest' attitude who resented the hippie's patronizing.

 - In an Animal Man story set in 2029, the Green Lantern Corps has passed over human candidates and chosen a blue whale as the lantern for Earth's sector.
 He has a uniform, and his ring is a crest embedded in his belly.